 No radiation exposure.

-Superior visualization of pelvic muscles, fascia, and ligaments.
+Clear imaging of the pelvic muscles, fascia, and ligaments.

 Limitations